 If asking what arguments your attorney may make, you’re not trying to determine the legal merit of the arguments.
 Instead, you’re simply trying to make sure they’re not rehashing the same arguments from the previous trial.

 How Long Do I Have to File My Appeal?

 The time you have to file your appeal is variable.
 California law states that you must file a notice of appeal no more than:

 - 60 days after a felony judgement was entered

 - 30 days after a misdemeanor judgement was entered

 Courts rarely extend the deadline for filing for an appeal.
 This makes filing in the appropriate time critical to your case.
 Make sure your lawyer has all the information necessary not to miss this deadline.

 Do You Have Questions About How to Appeal Your Case?
 Call Us Today for Help

 The best way to get answers to your questions about appealing a criminal case in California is to speak with an appeals attorney.
 In Los Angeles, contact Spolin Law P.C. to discuss your situation.
-An experienced lawyer from our firm will be able to provide the necessary information at every step in the appeals process.
+An experienced lawyer or staff member from our firm will be able to provide the necessary information at every step in the appeals process.
 Call (310) 424-5816, or use the online form, to schedule your free consultation today.